yusufozturk/panther/docs/gitbook/destinations/setup/README.md

 ![Configure the destination's settings](../../.gitbook/assets/destination-settings-example.png)

-Finally, click the `ADD DESTINATION` button to save the configuration.
+Finally, click the `Add Destination` button to save the configuration.
 You are now ready to receive alerts!

 ## Modifying or Deleting Destinations